-According to Robert Pollin, professor of economics at the University of Massachusetts, the aggressive goals called for by the IPCC to avoid a climate catastrophe could be met with an annual investment equal to only about 2% of national gross domestic product and the investments would pay for themselves in the long term.
+According to Robert Pollin, professor of economics at the University of Massachusetts, the aggressive goals called for by the IPCC to avoid a climate catastrophe could be met with an annual investment equal to only about 2% of the U.S. gross domestic product, and the investments would pay for themselves in the long term.
 Yet, for cities and counties governed by debt limits and other constraints, identifying the money up front to pay for such investments is a challenge.
 The City and County have already utilized a variety of funding sources and finance mechanisms for sustainability investments and there is a long list of additional mechanisms currently being used in other municipalities around the nation.

 The City of Milwaukee has deployed a variety of financing mechanisms to conduct climate action work, particularly in energy efficiency and renewable energy.
+The City of Milwaukee's Environmental Collaboration Office has been a leader in the State on deploying innovative financing solutions for climate action.
 These include: